Sorix/CloudCore/README.md

 **How to use it:**
 * **+** button adds new object to local storage (that will be automatically synced to Cloud)
-* **refresh** button calls `fetchAndSave` to fetch data from Cloud.
+* **refresh** button calls `pull` to fetch data from Cloud.
 That is useful button for simulators because Simulator unable to receive push notifications
 * Use [CloudKit dashboard](https://icloud.developer.apple.com/dashboard/) to make changes and see it at application, and make change in application and see ones in dashboard.
 Don't forget to refresh dashboard's page because it doesn't update data on-the-fly.

 ## Tests